blisc/NeMo/examples/tts/README_magpietts_legacy_checkpoints.md

 # Background
 Magpie-TTS uses special tokens like AUDIO_BOS and AUDIO_EOS for its operation.
-The indices of these tokens are after the audio codec tokens, at the end of the embeding table.
+The indices of these tokens are after the audio codec tokens, at the end of the embedding table.

 In April 2025 we changed the layout of the embedding table in a non-backwards compatible way:

-## Old layout
+## Old Layout
 With the most common codec setup (2016 codes), the layout used to look like this:
 ```
 [0]     Codec Token 0